-- 169-175.
-The telemetered turbidity monitoring stations required under condition 161161 are to be used to determine whether there has been a Tier 3 Compliance Level Exceedance. - 170-176.
-If a monitoring station records an Exceedance of the Tier 3 intensity value for more than 7.2 hours over a rolling 30-day period, capital dredging must cease in the vicinity of that monitoring station and only recommence in the following circumstances: - (a) The number of Tier 3 "exceedance hours" has fallen below the 7.2 hours available at that station over a rolling 30-day period, or - (b) The turbidity recorded at that station is less than the Tier 3 NTU intensity value calculated for that station; or - (c) The exceedance is due to an extraordinary natural event as detailed in condition 178175.
+- 169. The telemetered turbidity monitoring stations required under condition 155 are to be used to determine whether there has been a Tier 3 Compliance Level Exceedance. - 170.
+If a monitoring station records an Exceedance of the Tier 3 intensity value for more than 7.2 hours over a rolling 30-day period, capital dredging must cease in the vicinity of that monitoring station and only recommence in the following circumstances:

-171.177.
-The consent holder must ensure that methods for managing and achieving compliance with the requirements of condition 176173 must be set out in the EMMP.

-- 172.178.
-Notwithstanding condition 176173165, capital dredging may continue in the vicinity of a telemetered turbidity monitoring location station provided that: - (a) The consent holder provides the Council a written report, within 24 hours of a Tier 3 Compliance Level Exceedance referred to in condition 176173165 which demonstrates that the elevated turbidity is due to an extraordinary natural event and not attributable to dredging; and - (b) If the Council, acting in its technical capacity, disagrees with the findings of the report the capital dredging must cease at the relevant location in the vicinity of the affected monitoring station(s) and only recommence in accordance with condition 176173165(a) and 176173165(b).
-If the Council provides no written response after two (2) working days then it is deemed that the Council agrees with the findings of the report prepared under condition 178175167(a) and dredging may continue.
+- (a) The number of Tier 3 "exceedance hours" has fallen below the 7.2 hours available at that station over a rolling 30-day period, or - (b) The turbidity recorded at that station is less than the Tier 3 NTU intensity value calculated for that station: or - (c) The exceedance is due to an extraordinary natural event as detailed in condition 172. - 171.
+The consent holder must ensure that methods for managing and achieving compliance with the requirements of condition 170 must be set out in the EMMP. - 172.
+Notwithstanding condition 170, capital dredging may continue in the vicinity of a telemetered turbidity monitoring location provided that: - (a) The consent holder provides the Council a written report, within 24 hours of a Tier 3 Compliance Level Exceedance referred to in condition 170 which demonstrates that the elevated turbidity is due to an extraordinary natural event and not attributable to dredging; and - (b) If the Council, acting in its technical capacity, disagrees with the findings of the report the capital dredging must cease at the relevant location(s) and only recommence in accordance with condition 170(a) and 170(b).
+If the Council provides no written response after two (2) working days then it is deemed that the Council agrees with the findings of the report prepared under condition 172(a) and dredging may continue.